isomerpages/govtech-corp/media/technews/_posts/2017-11-23-post-AI Singapore: How a small island plans to bridge AI research and reality.md

 however, encouraged the sharing—through open-source databases, for example—of any ideas or developments that arise from such collaborations, as this would be in the nation’s best interests.</p>
-<h3><strong>Rising to grand challenges</strong></h3>
+<h3>Rising to grand challenges</h3>
 <p>To guide research efforts, AI Singapore is also working with the public
-to define a series of <a href="https://www.aisingapore.org/grandchallenge/" rel="noopener noreferrer nofollow" target="_blank">Grand Challenges</a>—important
-issues in areas such as healthcare, urban mobility and finance that can be effectively addressed using AI.</p>
+to define a series of Grand Challenges—important issues in areas such as healthcare, urban mobility and finance that can be effectively addressed using AI.</p>
 <p>“What we want to achieve through the Grand Challenges is to uncover technical
 as well as financial surprises that will help us focus the questions in AI research, and allow us to break through any fundamental bottlenecks,”